LVE Trust is a full scale hemp industry service provider. We specialize in six sectors of the market from farm to family:

 Our clients operate in every legal country in the world that grows or processes hemp.
 We have several International strategic partners that work with LVE Trust to obtain the most competitive pricing for our clients and ultimately the consumer.
 We are very proud of the work we have done to date.
 LVE Trust formed organically through the genuine needs of farms and extraction companies needs for a sophisticated means of navigating the unknown.

-LVE Trust began advising hemp farms on selling hemp biomass in 2014.
-We began with one hemp farm and one processor.
-As of 2018,we have grown to work with 1,000’s of hemp farmers and over 100 lab processors globally.
+LVE Trust started by advising hemp farms on selling hemp biomass in 2014.
+It began with one hemp farm and one processor.
+As of 2019, we have grown to work with 1,000’s of hemp farmers and over 100 lab processors globally.
 We are headquartered in Oregon with team members located throughout the U.S., Canada, Europe, Africa and Latin America.

 A Green Industry: Oregon’s Budding Cannabis Business

 MARCH 21, 2017 • 8 MIN READ

 Cannabis is big.
 And it’s only going to get bigger.

 This March, cannabis industry economist Beau Whitney of Whitney Economics released a report, “Cannabis Employment Estimates.”
 According to the cannabis-centered website, MJ News Network, the report was compiled at the request of the Oregon State House of Representatives Committee on Economic Development and Trade.
 The Oregon Reps were eager to find out the number of jobs associated with the Oregon cannabis industry, as well as a projection of the economic impact the cannabis industry is having on the state.